Clover Johnson walked home alone.

-Chipped white plates drifted through the doorway followed by Jeanie, who was twisting her right hand methodically.
-In her left hand, she gripped an android.
+Chipped plates drifted through the doorway followed by Jeanie, who was twisting her right hand methodically.
+In her left hand, she gripped her smartphone.
 Jeanie’s thumb roamed over the screen texting as the plates landed on the porch table, covering the tablet.

 Triangles of squashy white dollar store bread oozed out an egg and mayo concoction.
 The soft yellow innards were flecked with pale bits of celery.
 Mel hated celery but obediently grabbed a triangle.
 The bread gave way to the weight of her fingers.
 Her thumb broke through and was coated with filling.
 Mel swapped hands carefully and licked the salty tang off her thumb.

 Jeanie pocketed her phone and sat down.
 A sandwich floated from the table to her willing hand.
 The square birthmark on her left wrist, the sign of a Caster, peeked out from her sleeve.